 Older women also work as mentors to help their younger counterparts succeed.
 Three of the women who spoke at the event are Presidents of their respective Chambers of Commerce.
 The moderator, Celeste Young-Ramos, spent 30 years working her way up the ladder at Denny’s Restaurant chain starting as a waitress and eventually moving up to a corporate trainer and executive.
 She is now CEO and Founder of the Restaurant Success Center to help new restaurants become successful in the Los Angeles area.

-The questions asked of the panel had to do with leadership and entrepreneurship so I took plenty of notes.
+The questions asked of the panel had to do with leadership and entrepreneurship.

 What makes an impactful leader?